History of Germany (1945–1990): East Germany (German Democratic Republic)

 In the Soviet occupation zone, the Social Democratic Party was forced to merge with the Communist Party in April 1946 to form a new party, the Socialist Unity Party (Sozialistische Einheitspartei Deutschlands or SED).
 The October 1946 elections resulted in coalition governments in the five Land (state) parliaments with the SED as the undisputed leader.

 A series of people's congresses were called in 1948 and early 1949 by the SED.
 Under Soviet direction, a constitution was drafted on 30 May 1949, and adopted on 7 October, the day when East Germany was formally proclaimed.
 The People's Chamber (Volkskammer)—the lower house of the East German parliament—and an upper house—the States Chamber (Länderkammer)—were created.
 (The Länderkammer was abolished again in 1958.)
 On 11 October 1949, the two houses elected Wilhelm Pieck as President, and an SED government was set up.
+New political views started to emerge from the advancement of Soviet rule in east Germany, fueling anti-communist movements in the country's western regions.
+Many homegrown anti-Communist forces took advantage of this rising conflict, manipulating it to their gain.
 The Soviet Union and its East European allies immediately recognized East Germany, although it remained largely unrecognized by noncommunist countries until 1972–73.
 East Germany established the structures of a single-party, centralized, totalitarian communist state.
 On 23 July 1952, the traditional Länder were abolished and, in their place, 14 Bezirke (districts) were established.
 Even though other parties formally existed, effectively, all government control was in the hands of the SED, and almost all important government positions were held by SED members.

 The National Front was an umbrella organization nominally consisting of the SED, four other political parties controlled and directed by the SED, and the four principal mass organizations—youth, trade unions, women, and culture.
 However, control was clearly and solely in the hands of the SED.
 Balloting in East German elections was not secret.
 As in other Soviet bloc countries, electoral participation was consistently high, as the following results indicate.
 In October 1950, a year after the formation of the GDR, 98.53% of the electorate voted.
 99.72% of the votes were valid and 99.72% were cast in favor of the 'National Front'—the title of the 'coalition' of the Unity Party plus their associates in other conformist groups.
 In election after election, the votes cast for the Socialist Unity Party were always over 99%, and in 1963, two years after the Berlin Wall was constructed, the support for the S.E.D. was 99.95%.
 Only 0.05% of the electorate opposed the party according to these results, the veracity of which is disputable.